Domestic and family violence assistance

 What is domestic and family violence?

-Domestic and Family Violence occurs when one person in a current or former relationship uses violence and abuse to exercise or maintain power and control over another person.
-This includes behaviour that is:
+Domestic and family violence (DFV) occurs when one person in a current or former relationship uses violence, coercion or abuse to exercise or maintain power and control over another person.

 • threatening and coercive or aimed at controlling or dominating the other person through fear

-Domestic violence can occur in any relationship including current or former: partners, spouses, carers or paid support workers, parents, guardians, adult children and adolescents.
-We know domestic and family violence does not discriminate, it can happen to anyone regardless of their religion, culture, social background, gender or sexuality.
+DFV can occur in any type of relationship including current or former: partners, spouses, carers or paid support workers, parents, guardians, adult children and adolescents.
+We know DFV does not discriminate, and can happen to anyone regardless of their religion, culture, social background, gender or sexuality.

-Some examples of financial abuse include if your current or former partner:
+Some examples include if your current or former partner:

 • Refuses to give you access to money and information about your own finances, such as your loan account or offset sub-account

-• Forces you to take on a debt you haven't consented to
+• Forces or pressures you to take on a debt without your consent

 • Transfers your home or car out of your name